Louis Hagemann: The Wilson case

-Peter R. de Vries: Crime Reporter
+The Bolhaar case — Peter R. de Vries: Crime Reporter

 In 1998, Hagemann was convicted of raping his ex-girlfriend, Renetta van der Meer.
 In 2001, the Dutch journalist Peter R. de Vries covered on his television show Peter R. de Vries, misdaadverslaggever (Peter R. de Vries: Crime Reporter) the massacre of the Bolhaar family in their apartment in March 1984.
 The Netherlands is one of the few countries in the world to have a statute of limitations on murder, which stands at 18 years after the offense is committed.
 Sher and Marsden wrote "it's not good law, but as the clock ticks it can make great TV".
 Knowing the statute of limitations on the Bolhaar case would expire in March 2002, de Vries decided to look into the case, and discovered that Hagemann was the prime suspect in the murders, but that the detectives had not pursued him.
 De Vries started to interview witnesses relating to the Bolhaar case and in the process discovered the Wilson case as well.
 The Dutch Hells Angels disapproved of de Vries's investigation and at one point attacked his camera crew with rocks in a bid to intimidate him into abandoning the investigation.

 De Vries made a breakthrough when he interviewed Hagemann's embittered ex-girlfriend, Renetta van der Meer, whom he had fathered a child by and then abandoned.
 Meer in a television interview with de Vries stated that when she was living with Hagemann he often bragged to her about killing a woman in 1984 along with "her brats".
 She also stated that Hagemann had boasted to her about strangling to death a girlfriend whose corpse he had dismembered, feeding parts of her body to the pigs on a farm owned by another Hells Angel and dumping other parts of the body into a canal.
 Meer stated: "He laughed about how he walked around with one of her arms after cutting the body into pieces in a bath.
 It was horrible.
 He told me he would do the same with me if I ever crossed him".
 In support of her claims that Hagemann was an extremely violent man, Meer recounted how she was hospitalized after he had tried to strangle her to death in a jealous rage and how he shot an ex-boyfriend of hers in the leg in an unsuccessful attempt to castrate him in another jealous rage.
 In support of his theory that Hagemann had killed Wilson, de Vries revealed that Wilson's passport had been found buried under the wallpaper in the apartment that Hagemann was living in at the time Wilson vanished in September 1985.
 Hagemann had been evicted from that apartment for non-payment of rent in 1986, and the next tenant discovered buried in the wall Wilson's passport, which he found very odd..